Fitness studio software subscription audit

 Member-management add-on audit for fitness and wellness operators

-Fitness studios often know the core booking platform cost but miss the member-management add-on audit: SMS packs, waiver tools, payment modules, challenge apps, email tiers, and trial tools that became permanent after one campaign.
+Live AU keyword checks showed gym management software (170), membership management software (140), and fitness studio software (50).
+That category demand is useful, but the practical owner-led wedge is not another platform-selection project.
+It is the member-management add-on audit: SMS packs, waiver tools, payment modules, challenge apps, email tiers, access-control subscriptions, instructor seats, and trial tools that became permanent after one campaign.

 Booking and member-management modules